Mesrop Aramian

-Fr.
-Mesrop Aramian (Մեսրոպ Արամեան; born June 20, 1966, in Yerevan, Armenian SSR) is a priest of the Armenian Apostolic Church, theologian, scholar, writer, film producer, social entrepreneur and educator.
-Author of Ayb School's educational program (Araratian Baccalaureate) and founding chairman of the Board of Trustees.He is a co-founder of the Ayb Educational Foundation.
+Mesrop Aramian (Մեսրոպ Արամեան; born Matevos Aramian, June 20, 1966, in Yerevan, Armenian SSR) is a priest of the Armenian Apostolic Church, theologian, scholar, writer, film producer, social entrepreneur and educator.
+Author of Ayb School's educational program (Araratian Baccalaureate) and founding chairman of the board of trustees.He is a co-founder of the Ayb Educational Foundation.
 He is a co-founder and member of the Board of Trustees of the Foundation for Armenian Science and Technology (FAST.)
 Fr.
 Mesrop Aramian is a member of the AUAC Board of Trustees.
 Fr.
 Mesrop Aramian is the chief editor and founding director of "Gandzasar" Theological Center.
 He is the founder and director of "Vem Media Arts" and "Vem" Radio Station.
 He is the scriptwriter and producer of the documentary From Ararat to Zion, creative producer of the film The Book and the author of its idea.
 Fr.
 Mesrop has authored an Eastern Armenian translation of The Book of Lamentations by St. Gregory of Narek.
 He has also authored publications, articles, research studies, radio and TV shows, as well as educational projects and programs.